ShahriarShanto/CheckMate/README.md

 Actually it's job is to **convert the media file** to  **null** i.e. **nothing**

 So, **FFmpeg reads the whole file for the conversion.**

-When it finds any error in it, tells us!
+When it finds any errors in it, tells us!
 This is how the script works.

 It may take a long time to read the whole file.
 Testing all your movies will take hours to complete!